 - Once you have got it going the first time it will be much quicker next time – ours work almost instantly but was erratic at the start, so please persist if you can be bothered.

-- For Flip the Fleet we most want three statistics for the monthly records:
+- For Flip the Fleet we most want five statistics for the monthly records:

 - Battery State of Health i.e. remaining Battery capacity when fully charged (as a %)